Shout Out to My Ex: Background and release

 Prior to the single's announcement, the artwork and lyrics were leaked online.
-Little Mix announced the songs title and revealed the artwork on the October 9, 2016 on Twitter and Instagram, also announcing that the song will be performed for the first time on their formation show The X Factor (UK).
+Little Mix announced the song's title and revealed the artwork on October 9, 2016, on Twitter and Instagram, also announcing that the song will be performed for the first time on their formation show The X Factor (UK).
 The song was released globally following their performance after the show.

-After "Shout Out To My Ex" was released speculation had surfaced about the song's lyrics being inspired by the breakup of Perrie Edwards and Zayn Malik, whose relationship had ended in 2015.
+After "Shout Out To My Ex" was released, speculation had surfaced about the song's lyrics being inspired by the breakup of Perrie Edwards and Zayn Malik, whose relationship had ended in 2015.
 The rumours were speculated even more after the music video features a scene with man who shares a similar resemblance to the singer.
 The original lyrics to the song were also altered and shared references to who some believed were aimed at Gigi Hadid, who was in a relationship with him at the time.
 The original version included explicit lyrics which were changed.

 Following the release of the song, Little Mix were accused of copying the song "Ugly Heart", which had been released by the British-American-Canadian girl group G.R.L., in 2014.
 On social media, some people had pointed out some similarities between both of the songs and the accusations resulted in a hashtag trending on twitter called "#ShoutOutToUglyHeart".
 The group denied the accusations during a radio station in Belgium when band member Jade Thirlwall commented "how every song is going to have a similar chord and sequence, with slightly similar lyrics and melodies.
 It happens all the time".